 Is that tooth real?
 With today’s modern implant technology and his dental capabilities, only you and Dr. Baier will know for sure.

 Implants enable dentists to restore a tooth or many teeth to optimum function and appearance without invading or damaging adjacent teeth or your gums.
 In addition to performing and looking more like natural teeth, they can help preserve your jawbone by reducing the jaw shrinkage that is routinely seen in areas where teeth are missing.

 Composite fillings are now the “gold standard” for repairing damage from tooth decay.
-Not only are they more attractive than the old, mercury-based gold and silver fillings, they are much better in many ways.
+They are more attractive than the old, mercury-based gold and silver fillings and are much better in many ways.